components-web-app/api-components-bundle/docs/getting-started/step-by-step-guide.md

 ## Create a Route

-Finally you will want your page to be accessible via a route/path.
+Finally, you will want your page to be accessible via a route/path.

 Send your JSON POST request to `/_/routes`